 What does a Red Notice Entail?

-· Information that identifies a wanted person, such as name, date of birth, hair color, nationality, photographs, if any, and fingerprints, if available.
+1. Identification details of the wanted person, including name, date of birth, hair color, nationality, photographs, and fingerprints (if available).

-· Information of the crime they are wanted for, such as money laundering, murder, rape, etc
+2. The crime for which they are wanted, such as money laundering, murder, rape, etc.

 Who Qualifies to be on a Red Notice List?